New Hall School

 New Hall School is a Catholic co-educational private boarding and day school in the village of Boreham near Chelmsford, Essex, England.
 It was founded in 1642 in the Low Countries, now Belgium, by sisters of the Catholic order Canonesses of the Holy Sepulchre and moved to its current location, the former Tudor Palace of Beaulieu in Essex, in 1799.
-It is the only Catholic Independent school in the Brentwood diocese, and one of the oldest and largest in the country.
+It is the only Catholic Independent school in the Brentwood diocese, and one of the oldest and largest British schools in the country.

 The school operates the "diamond" model format.
 Up until the end of Year 6 and in the Sixth Form, the children are taught in co-educational classes.
 In years 7 to 11, students are taught in single sex classes.
-The school is a member of Catholic Independent Schools Conference and ISA, and the school principal is a member of the Headmasters' and Headmistresses' Conference.
+The school is a member of the Catholic Independent Schools Conference and the ISA, and the principal is a member of the Headmasters' and Headmistresses' Conference.